 Recommendations are amazing!
 The quick survey not only asks what your favorite and least favorite genres are, but also asks for the three characteristics in books you appreciate the most… as well as turn-offs.
 So you can drill down for character-driven or dense world-building, and avoid books with flat characters, etc! 🙌🙌🙌

-And if you want to drill down your recommendations even more, say for diversity and representation, you can!
+If you want to drill down your recommendations even more, say for diversity and representation, you can!
 I am sure that the more I use StoryGraph, the more familiar with their keywords I will become and I will be able to hone my recommendations even more.

 How does StoryGraph fare with current reads?